AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 This may be requested by Astun Technology support staff.
 This download could be large and may take some time.
 The Thread Status link provides advanced information on the java installation, and should not generally be needed.

 More detailed metadata indexing errors can be seen on the right hand side of the screen (if there are any).
 These can be filtered by Error types, Harvested, Indexing errors and Indexing warnings.
 Filtering by one or more of these criteria will produce a list with the affected records in the bottom half of the page.
-The filter can be removed by clicking |remove_status_filter_button| in the search bar.
+The filter can be removed by clicking |button_clear| in the search bar.

 |image7b|